-The provider(s) shall have the capacity and flexibility to manage delivery to accommodate these operating times:
+The solicitor shall have the capacity and flexibility to manage delivery to accommodate these operating times:

-- the advocacy provision shall normally be available from 09:00 to 20:00 Monday to Thursday and 09:00 to 17:00 on Friday, not including public holidays
+- the ChIRPs provision shall normally be available from 09:00 to 20:00 Monday to Thursday and 09:00 to 17:00 on Friday, not including public holidays

 - in order to meet the needs of children and young people, the provision shall be made available outwith school hours, on Monday to Thursday evenings

-The advocacy shall normally be provided on a local basis at appropriate venues sourced by the provider(s) or identified by their advocacy worker(s).
+The ChIRP provision shall normally be provided on a local basis at appropriate venues identified by the multi-agency meeting.

-In all cases, children’s advocacy shall be provided at locations conducive to encouraging the child or young person to discuss their issue(s) with the provider’s advocacy workers.
-Such locations may include the child/young person’s family home or care accommodation, office premises, schools, hospitals and venues for formal review meetings, including Children’s Hearings.
+In all cases, investigative interviews shall be provided at locations conducive to encouraging the child or young person to discuss what happened with the police and social worker.
+Such locations may include the child/young person’s family home or place of care, office premises, schools, hospitals and venues for formal review meetings, including Children’s Hearings.
+Please note this is not an exhaustive list.

-The advocacy workers employed by the provider(s) to deliver advocacy shall be based at a location(s) with ready access to all parts of the local authority area in which the advocacy is to be provided.
+The ChIRP employed by a firm to provide support shall be based at a location(s) with ready access to all parts of the local authority area in which the service is to be provided.

 The provision may include any of the following requirements.
 Please note that this list is not exhaustive:

-The provider(s) shall ensure adequate provision for communication with:
+The ChIRP shall ensure adequate provision for communication with:

 - children and young people with profound and complex learning disabilities, mental health problems or incapacity